jigx-com/jigx-docs-examples/docs/Actions/action-list.md

 In this example when we refresh the jig/jig is focused, we call set-state and sync-entities actions.

-**Example:
+**Example:**
-**See the full example of the action list onRefresh in <a href="https://github.com/jigx-com/jigx-samples/blob/main/quickstart/jigx-samples/jigs/jigx-actions/action-list/action-list-onRefresh.jigx" target="_blank">GitHub</a>.&#x20;
+See the full example of the action list onRefresh in [GitHub](https://github.com/jigx-com/jigx-samples/blob/main/quickstart/jigx-samples/jigs/jigx-actions/action-list/action-list-onRefresh.jigx).
-See the full example of the action list onFocus in <a href="https://github.com/jigx-com/jigx-samples/blob/main/quickstart/jigx-samples/jigs/jigx-actions/action-list/action-list-onFocus.jigx" target="_blank">GitHub. </a>
+See the full example of the action list onFocus in [GitHub](https://github.com/jigx-com/jigx-samples/blob/main/quickstart/jigx-samples/jigs/jigx-actions/action-list/action-list-onFocus.jigx).

 :::CodeblockTabs
 action-list-onRefresh